Vibes and Exterior Paint Colors (Pacific Northwest)

 Important Considerations for the Pacific Northwest

 Taking into consideration the weather it is recommended to use a Low Lustre or Satin finish vs. Flat paint.
 This sheds the rain better as well as reflecting the heat and sun for better color retention.

 Absolute Painting has been providing the highest quality painting and construction services in and around Portland, Oregon since 1995.
-We specialize in interior and exterior residential and commercial painting and offer some construction services as well along with free color consultations to our customers.
+We specialize in interior and exterior residential and commercial painting and offer professional color consultation to all our customers.